Stockflare/learn/_posts/2014-10-31-how-to-find-a-stock.markdown

 <iframe width="700" height="525" src="//www.youtube.com/embed/83ZWef7nZ9w" frameborder="0" allowfullscreen></iframe>

+### What's this tutorial about?

 In this tutorial we explain how to search for any stock, anywhere in the world, using Stockflare.

+## What we cover in this tutorial

+0. Firstly, we’ll show you just how simple it is to find any stock
+0. Then, we talk about what to do, once you found the stock you are looking for
+0. And finally we’ll wrap up with what to do, if you can’t find the stock you are looking for

+### Searching for a stock

+Typically there are 3 starting points for searching for a stock

+* You know the name of the company
+* You actually know its stock symbol
+* You can’t remember the exact name, but you know what it does, what sector it’s it